Nikon D500 vs D5

 - Longer lasting: Gets more shots (3780 versus 1240) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the D500 emerges as the winner of the contest (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D500 comes out slightly ahead of the D5 (9 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Nikon D500 vs D5